byceps/byceps/docs/installation.rst

     postgres@host$ createdb --encoding=UTF8 --template=template0 --owner byceps byceps

-To run the tests, a dedicated user and database have to be created:
+To run the tests (optional), a dedicated user and database have to be
+created:

 .. code-block:: sh